Cloudlynx/docs/build.rst

 Once that has been done you can launch your instance and access it using SSH.

 There are several vital elements to each stage, for example, adding subnets and routers.
-So please read the documtation carefully when creating your instances.
+So please read the documentation carefully when creating your instances.